alonfnt/bayex/README.md

 ```

 It is welcome if PR are composed of a single commit, to keep the feature <-> commit balance.
-Please, when writing the commit message, follow the [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) specitifcation.
+Please, when writing the commit message, try follow the [conventional commit](https://www.conventionalcommits.org/en/v1.0.0/) specitifcation.
-Once you have made your changes and created your commit.
-It is recommended to run the pre-commit checks.
+Once you have made your changes and created your commit, it is recommended to run the pre-commit checks.
 ```
 pre-commit run --all
 ```